- Advisory Board

 - Drug Testing

 The Eaton County Community Corrections Advisory Board (ECCCAB) has been successful at securing funding from the State, for its Comprehensive Plan.
-The ECCCSSAB has developed a strong collaboration and cooperation from all components of the criminal justice system in Eaton County.
+The ECCCAB has developed a strong collaboration and cooperation from all components of the criminal justice system in Eaton County.
 The plan is updated each year in order to review the effectiveness of existing programs, as well as to create new programs as needed that are evidence based.

 The Eaton County Community Corrections Division provides a wide array of sentencing alternatives for all types of non-violent offenders.